-Getting your Florida life insurance license is the first step toward becoming a life insurance agent.
-If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining a life insurance license in Florida.
+Getting your Florida life insurance license is the first step towards becoming a life insurance agent in the state.

-The Florida Division of Insurance Agent and Agency Services (IAAS) requires you to complete a five-step process to obtain your life insurance license — from taking the life insurance exam to applying for a license.
+The Florida Division of Insurance Agent and Agency Services (IAAS) requires you to complete a five-step process to become a life insurance agent in Florida — from taking the life insurance exam to applying for a license.

 These steps will take a few weeks to complete so we recommend you bookmark this page so you can use it as a reference throughout the process.